8 Things Google Doesn’t Like & How to Avoid Them as a Blogger

 Google requires quality content in the strictest sense of the word.
 How can you produce interesting articles for users and, simultaneously, for the most famous search engine in the world?
 There is a method.
 It is essentially based on three main aspects:

-1: The depth of the article
+1: The Depth of Article

 Google rewards longer texts and long posts.
 The algorithm can now highlight published content sections to answer specific user questions.
-For these reasons, more in-depth articles can offer the possibility of satisfying countless questions on the subject.

-2: Semantic richness
+2: Semantic Richness

 As mentioned, Google doesn’t just search for single keywords.
 Also, consider synonyms, specific terms, and related topics with direct semantic relationships with the main keyword.